qiwangrice/PhD_project_backdrive/README.md

 # **[Control Theory Metagenome] Pipeline**

-Find driver species from real metagenomic data and simulate fecal microbial transplantation FMT process Script and results for the publilcation are in the data branch.
+Find driver species from real metagenomic data and simulate fecal microbial transplantation (FMT) process Data analysis script and final results for the publilcation are in the data branch.

 ## Installation